 A police record of accident is important for your case, because it will help your accident lawyer in establishing facts.
 Without a police report, it is very cumbersome to argue with insurance adjuster on how the accident happened or the liability of the driver at fault.

 You should never leave the scene of accident without noting witness name, photographs, and contact information.
 You can take pictures with your smart phone, including body damage, road conditions and skid marks.
 In some cases, the police will ask for witness information and photographs, but never trust all this information will end up in police report.
 To safeguard your interests, it’s best to collect all this information and keep it to yourself.

-Consider Talking to a Local Car Accident Lawyer
+Consider Talking to a Local San Diego personal injury Lawyer

 An experienced car accident lawyer can help you avoid any number of legal mistakes that may weaken even the strongest accident cases.
 An experienced car accident lawyer is fully aware of the statue of limitations and will definitely ensure that the case progresses within the desired timeline.
 He or she will properly track your medical treatment so that medical cost remains within limits.
 And finally, the accident lawyer will represent your interests when demanding a full and fair compensation from the insurance company.